YanivYuzis/IBM-API-Connect-Utils/IBM-API-Connect-SubfFlow/readme.md

 # IBM API Connect SubfFlow

 ## Description
-Utility for wrapping an assembly as an icon (User Defined Policy - UDP).
+Utility for wrapping API assembly as an icon (User Defined Policy - UDP).
-Very useful for reuse API login (like subflow).
+Very useful for reuse logic between APIs.

 The script pull API from drafts (APIM develope section) and generate dedicated policy based on API content:
 - info block will be used for policy info